Which type of joint allows for the gliding movement of the wrist? | Channels for Pearson+

 1

 Step 1: Understand the types of synovial joints.
 Synovial joints are classified based on the type of movement they allow.
-The main types include plane (gliding), pivot, hinge, ball-and-socket, saddle, and condyloid joints.
+Common types include hinge joints, ball-and-socket joints, pivot joints, and plane (gliding) joints.

-Step 2: Define the plane (gliding) joint.
-Plane joints are characterized by flat or slightly curved surfaces that allow bones to slide past each other in a gliding motion.
-This movement is typically limited and occurs in multiple directions.
+Step 2: Review the characteristics of a plane (gliding) joint.
+These joints allow for sliding or gliding movements between flat or slightly curved surfaces.
+They are typically found in areas requiring limited movement.

-Step 3: Identify the anatomy of the wrist joint.
-The wrist joint, also known as the carpal joint, consists of small carpal bones that articulate with each other.
-These bones are arranged in rows and allow for gliding movements.
+Step 3: Identify the anatomical location of the wrist joint.
+The wrist is composed of multiple small bones (carpals) that articulate with each other, forming a joint that allows for gliding movements.

-Step 4: Compare the movement of the wrist to other joint types.
-Pivot joints allow rotational movement (e.g., the neck), hinge joints allow flexion and extension (e.g., the elbow), and ball-and-socket joints allow a wide range of motion in multiple planes (e.g., the shoulder).
-None of these match the gliding movement of the wrist.
+Step 4: Compare the wrist joint's movement to other types of synovial joints.
+Unlike hinge joints (e.g., elbow) or ball-and-socket joints (e.g., shoulder), the wrist's movement is limited to sliding motions, which aligns with the characteristics of a plane (gliding) joint.

-Step 5: Conclude that the correct type of joint for the gliding movement of the wrist is the plane (gliding) joint, as it matches the anatomical structure and movement observed in the wrist.
+Step 5: Conclude that the correct type of joint allowing for the gliding movement of the wrist is the plane (gliding) joint, based on its structure and function.

 Watch next

-Master Introduction to Classification of Joints with a bite sized video explanation from Bruce BryanStart learning
+Master Introduction to Joints with a bite sized video explanation from Bruce BryanStart learning

 Related Videos